Planning Your Next DHAG 3: Managing and Sustaining the Project Assets

 Once you have a draft of a data management plan, review it with your entire project team to ensure that it covers all of the elements detailed the in the data management plan guidance in the NOFO.
 (Take a look at Attachment 5: Data management plan, in the Content and Form of Application Submission section.)

 Keep in mind that a data management plan for a project requesting Level I funding will be different from a project requesting Level III funding.
 A data management plan should be tailored for the specific project and address the project outputs described in the Final products and dissemination section of your project narrative.
 A more mature Level III project with a variety of activities and outputs will most likely have more complicated data management issues than a Level I project proposing to host a workshop.
-For example, those proposing Level I projects might think about how they want to preserve event proceedings, tweets, livestreamed videos, or workflow documentation and experimental results.
+For example, those proposing Level I projects might think about how they want to preserve event proceedings, social media posts, livestreamed videos, or workflow documentation and experimental results.
 Those proposing Level III projects, in contrast, will need to think carefully about the long-term management of all project outputs.
-This category might include software, websites, pre-prints or other gray literature, metadata, workflows, and more.
+This category might include software and related documenation, websites, pre-prints or other gray literature, metadata, workflows, and more.

 For all data management plans, it is important to be clear who on the team is responsible for the data management needs of the project and where the data produced will be stored and made available once the award is complete.

 We’ve also posted the data management plans from ODH-funded projects as (quite large) .ZIP files for the years 2011-2014 and 2015-2018 as part of NEH’s Freedom of Information Act Library for you to get a sense of how past projects have responded to data management requirements.
 They are useful examples but be sure to develop your own plans responding to the current Notice of Funding Opportunity requirements as good data management practices for humanities projects have evolved over the years.